 Unfortunately, collecting site data is the most tedious step—but don’t let that scare you off.

 There are both free and paid-for content audit tools aplenty that provide comprehensive site analytics, including Google Analytics, Screaming Frog, and SEMrush.

 Google Analytics (free)

-In addition, you can view and compare your content’s performance over different time frames—an especially useful feature for assessing your posts’ long-term potential.
+In addition, you can view and compare your content’s performance over a specific time period—an especially useful feature for assessing your posts’ long-term potential.